 - a person experiencing extreme variations in blood sugar

 If you have any underlying health condition, then consult your doctor before following any fasting routine.
 But if you are a healthy adult and want to shed some weight and live a healthy lifestyle, the 5:2 diet is a great option.

 Generally, you may experience headaches, severe hunger, fatigue, irritability, difficulty in concentrating, and mood swings during any fasting diet.
 During the 5:2 diet, you may feel extreme hunger after fasting days, leading to unintentional overeating.
 Also, making unhealthy food choices can result in weight gain.

 If you experience extreme hunger, try to drink water or tea and meditate or take a nap.
 Such side effects will disappear once your body gets accustomed to your diet routine.
 If you experience any severe symptoms, consult your healthcare provider.

 You can also check our guide on Intermittent Fasting side effects and how to overcome them.

-It is a well-known fact that every fasting interval can improve metabolic biomarkers and thus enhances insulin sensitivity.
+It is a well-known fact that every fasting interval can improve metabolic biomarkers and thus enhance insulin sensitivity.
 Adapting to a 5:2 fasting regime is a feasible and sustainable diet strategy to promote overall health.
 It is a simple diet and has no complicated meal planning or calorie counting.

 You need to make conscious efforts to adapt to the 5:2 diet and make healthy food choices.
 In a way, it helps you in mindful eating and brings a positive impact on your health.
 The results of this diet are promising.
 If you can follow regular eating and not eating intervals comfortably, it can bring great results.